geoffreylitt/homepage/source/articles/2019-07-29-browser-extensions.html.md

 ---

-title: Why browser extensions are the best software ecosystem
+title: "Browser extensions are underrated: the promise of hackable software"
-date: 2019-07-26 21:13 UTC
+date: 2019-07-29 13:13 UTC
 tags:
+image_url: /images/article_images/legos.jpg
+description: "In a world of closed platforms, browser extensions are the rare exception that let users modify the apps that we use."
 ---

 *This post is still a preview draft, please don't share broadly!*